Due to cancellations we have of single and a double room available!

 Discover French dance or develop your dance horizons!
 Both experienced and novice French dancers are invited to a week of expert tuition led by Peter Clifton, and supported by Karen Prager.
-Yannick Minvielle-Debat will join the team for part of the week to introduce traditional singing-for-dancing.
-The course will be taught to exemplary live music from Richard Heacock (violin) and Paul Hutchinson (accordion), with a guest musician tba joining us for the Thursday night finale Bal.
+Yannick Minvielle-Debat joins the teaching team to introduce traditional singing-for-dancing.
+The course will be taught to exemplary live music from Richard Heacock (violin) and Paul Hutchinson (accordion), with guest musician Anne Marie Summers (bagpipes) joining us for the Thursday night finale Bal.

 “A fantastic week.
 Incredible teachers, we were really lucky.
 I cannot wait for next year.”
 2018 Participant